Arun152k/Masked-Deep-Face-Recognition-using-ArcFace-and-Ensemble-Learning/README.md

 # Masked-Deep-Face-Recognition-using-ArcFace-and-Ensemble-Learning

 This github repository contains the scripts of our work published in IEEE Xplore.
-Please refer to the original publication article for the workflow and other details.
+Please refer to the published article for the workflow and other details.

 Publication URL:https://ieeexplore.ieee.org/document/9768777